2009 ECM Prague Open

 The 2009 ECM Prague Open was a tennis tournament played on outdoor clay courts.
 It was the 8th edition of the ECM Prague Open, and was part of the WTA International tournaments of the 2009 WTA Tour.
-It took place in Prague, Czech Republic, from July 13 through July 19, 2009.
+It took place in Prague, Czech Republic, from 13 July through 19 July 2009.

 The tournament included tennis exhibition involving Pat Cash, Mansour Bahrami and Henri Leconte.